emilymorganti.com

 The Shop by Bauder-Pine

 Last month, this cute half scale dollhouse showed up on eBay.
 The description attributed the house to Robert Bernhard of Dolphin Miniatures.
-Curious about it, I reached out to Cathy Miller-Vaughn, the current owner of Bauder-Pine.
+Curious about it, I reached out to Cathy Miller-Vaughan, the current owner of Bauder-Pine.
 She started working for Pat Bauder in the nineties, and she knows the names of a lot of people […]

 Egg carton quoins